bees-hive/elegant-git/README.md

 [dl]: https://elegant-git.bees-hive.org/en/latest/?badge=latest

 # Elegant Git
-Elegant Git is an assistant who carefully makes routine work with Git.
+Elegant Git is an assistant who carefully automates routine work with Git.

 Please visit <https://elegant-git.bees-hive.org/> to get started with user documentation or click on the picture :point_down::point_down::point_down: to see a demo.